ashaker-2/Platform/SoftwareArchitecture(SAD).md

     * `logger`: Provides a standardized logging mechanism for all layers.

-    * `system_monitor`: Calculates and provides system health metrics (CPU load, stack usage).
+    * `SystemMonitor`: **(Fault Manager)** Receives fault reports from other application components, monitors overall system health (CPU load, stack usage), stores active and historical faults, and **requests `systemMgr` to change its state or take corrective actions** (e.g., enter fail-safe mode) based on detected issues.

+    * `diagnostic`: **(External Diagnostics Interface)** Responsible for retrieving fault information from `SystemMonitor` and exposing it to the outside world via communication interfaces.
+It also handles external configuration commands, initiates OTA updates (after checking power readiness with `systemMgr`), runs specific test cases, and manages system reboots.
+It includes logic for parsing incoming commands.

+    * `NVM`: **(Non-Volatile Configuration Storage)** Provides a high-level, structured interface for other application modules (e.g., `systemMgr`) to persistently store and retrieve configuration parameters and application data in Flash or EEPROM.
+It uses MCAL Flash/EEPROM drivers via RTE services.

+    * `power`: **(Power Management & Monitoring)** Manages the ECU's **Power Management Modes** (ON, OFF, Sleep) by interacting with HAL/MCAL power control features.
+It also continuously monitors and calculates the ECU's current, voltage, and power consumption, reporting this data to `systemMgr`.

+    * `SystemStartup`: Contains the `app_main` entry point.

+    * `common`: Other application-level utilities.

+  * **Interaction**:
-  * **Interaction**: Modules in this layer **do not** directly call functions in other application modules or middleware.
+    * Modules in this layer **do not** directly call functions in other application modules or middleware.
 All inter-module communication is exclusively routed through **RTE Service Functions**.
 They can, however, directly call functions within their own module or common utilities like `logger`.

 * **Runtime Environment (RTE) Layer**: